-If you are disclosing that you are thinking about harming yourself or others
+If you are disclosing that you are thinking about seriously harming yourself or others.

-I will discuss breaking confidentiality with you before I do so in the above circumstances.
+I will always discuss breaking confidentiality with you before I do so in the above circumstances.

 As part of my ethical code of practice I see a supervisor once a month where I discuss my case load.
 No identifying information will be shared.